AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When deleting an asset that is referenced in a web page, [!DNL Experience Manager] displays a warning.
 You can force delete a referenced asset or check the references in the [!DNL Properties] page of the asset.

+* Sorting the Live Copy pages available for rollout using the [!UICONTROL Name], [!UICONTROL Last modified date,] and [!UICONTROL Last rollout date] properties.

 * The built-in repository (Apache Jackrabbit Oak) is updated. <!-- TBD: Mention the version -->

 For a complete list of features and enhancements introduced in [!DNL Experience Manager] 6.5.8.0, see [what is new in [!DNL Adobe Experience Manager] 6.5 Service Pack 8](new-features-latest-service-pack.md).